 Food and drink

 Cheltenham is known as the food capital of the Cotswolds, and for good reason.
 There are plenty of popular independent restaurants, alongside well-known chains.
-Enjoy rooftop dining at The Nook, tasting menus at Restaurant Journey, try out Sri Lankan street food at The Coconut Tree or book into Cheltenham’s Michelin-starred Le Champignon Sauvage.
+Indulge in locally sourced delicious food at Victoria’s, at the Queens Hotel - described as one of the noblest buildings of its kind in Europe, try out Sri Lankan street food at The Coconut Tree or book into Cheltenham’s Michelin-starred Le Champignon Sauvage.

 Music and nightlife